reitlimited680/Important-Permits-and-Authorizations-Needed-to-Conduct-Business-in-Bangladesh/README.md

 However, adhering to a formal regulatory framework is necessary when conducting business in Bangladesh.
 Depending on the type, size, and location of their business, entrepreneurs must obtain several licenses and approvals from various government agencies.
 To guarantee legal compliance, business continuity, and investor confidence, it is crucial to comprehend these requirements.

-This article explains the purpose, issuing authorities, and practical significance of the major licenses and approvals needed to conduct business in Bangladesh.
+This article explains the purpose, issuing authorities,[Work Space](https://www.banglamart.com/serviced-workspace) and practical significance of the major licenses and approvals needed to conduct business in Bangladesh.

 ---